What were "the leads" of Watnall Hall and why was the view so good?

 2 - Local Facebooker Chris Love provided a definitive map of what can be seen from the website HeyWhatsThat https://www.heywhatsthat.com

-3 - Confusingly, Belvoir Castle is to the east of Nottingham, but located in Leicestershire, with a Nottingham postcode and an address in Grantham (which is in Lincolnshire!)
+3 - Confusingly, Belvoir Castle is to the east of Nottingham, but located in Leicestershire (which is south of Nottinghamshire), but has a Nottingham postcode and an address in Grantham (which is in Lincolnshire!)
 The castle is situated at the extreme northern corner of the county of Leicestershire and is sandwiched between Lincolnshire to the east and Nottinghamshire to the west, and overlooks the Vale of Belvoir to the northwest on the Nottinghamshire border.

 L Jacks, The Great Houses of Nottinghamshire and the County Families, (1881)